 The constant tracking of everyone should at least benefit people by producing better article recommendations.
 Aggregating trends from traffic patterns and analytics data isn’t even a hard programming job.

-This was just a collection of thoughts I had about content recommendation while working on the new home page and article recommendation system for Slight Future.
-I made a custom built solution that weights keyword relevancy, trending articles, and I’m experimenting with using past click-through performance of individual recommendations.
+This was just a collection of thoughts I’d about content recommendation while working on the new home page and article recommendation system for Slight Future.
+I made a custom-built solution that weights keyword relevancy, trending articles, and I’m experimenting with using past click-through performance of individual recommendations.
 I’ll probably wrap it up as a new WordPress plugin before long.

 Getting article recommendations right can be a complicated task.
 However, I don’t believe that filtering out the current and referring page is asking too much.
 No one wants to read the article they just finished again straight away.